NEWS GIGS MP3 GALLERY HISTORY DISCOGRAPHY ORDERING PRESSKIT

 [Fran] 2.15pm 21.9.03 There was an eel hamburger.
 Bon had eel on spaghetti for lunch.
 The standard of highway food is considerably better than in Australia.
 It is raining harder.
 We just spent 20,000 Yen on a card for tolls ($262) Those whingers about Harbour Bridge toll should come here.
 3.07pm We have arrived in Nagoya so far it looks like Brisbane.
 Guy tells us he has been compared to a young Austin Powers, Col Sanders, Harry Potter and Bill Gates since he has been in Japan We have a good time at the show-don't play as well as we did first show mainly due to sound issues which is a bit depressing but other bands are good, venue is fun and after the show!!!
 We all go with other bands to a restaurant karaoke which is crazy and we all go a bit crazy and it is very very funny Scout and I sing Hotel California-we sing Angie and God knows what else - Keiho does a great song and the japanese songs are the best.
 Penny + I do a rather Good version of Get This party started but then of course we are specialists at this one - Ms Niblett + Cocksy eat nothing as she is allergic to nuts + he to fish.
 They do not drink alcohol.

-Click the red box for rock'n'roll tragics mpg
+Click PICTURE for rock'n'roll tragics mpg

 This is unusual for a Nottingham lass.
 Jim strokes her hair.
 Poor Scout; At Club Daughter: Nagoya - we meet a person called Daniel from Perth when he was last seen he was sprawling on the pavement outside the club rather inebriated - those Australians!, met a Radio Birdman fan who was talking about The Last Words - I think we were going to send this but something has obscured my memory at this point Dave tells me how he heard Scouts music and was electrified then 2 years later met her on a tour - by the end of the first week they were holding hands - the rest is history now they have packed up their belongings + are of no fixed address they spend their life touring in various bands.
 He comes from Dayton Ohio.
 I say isn't Suzi Quatro from there?
-He says no you are thinking of the Deal sisters
+He says no you are thinking of the Deal sisters.

 [Bon] Shithouse show - great time at Karaoke.
 The wit hits Japan.
 The finger hits the G-spot.
 Guy is the social lube?
 Fran gets the nibbler to sing hotel California Jim took Scouts wig off, Keiho sang.
 Guy dipped his hair in the soysauce.
 Funky Monkey, Baby.
-Penny gives great Pink Lemon Tea
+Penny gives great Pink Lemon Tea.

 [Fran] After Nagoya we stay in the super hotel - Stephen and I get a room to ourselves somehow even (nobly) after offering to take Jim in upstairs bunk.
 He refuses as it turns out as he wants to drink more with Penny and Bon.